0xnullifier/site/content/_index.md

 +++

 Yo!
-I am Utkarsh Sharma
+I am Utkarsh

 ## About Me

-I am Pre-final year at IIT Roorkee, passionate about software developement escpecially in the crypto space!.
+I am Pre-final year at IIT Roorkee, passionate about software developement escpecially in the crypto space !
 I love learning about zk-crytography , blockchains and distributed systems in general and large-scale software.
-Recently I have developed an interest in AI agents.
+Recently I have developed an interest in GPUs and hardware acceleration side of things.
 I like learning new technologies and languages.

-## todo!("Write some nice things yourself")
+## My forte

+I would say my forte is to build.
+If you give me any idea/project to build I will 100% complete it in some way with atleast a good proof of concept.